ReInHerit/digital-hub/content/news/2024-04-29-acm-multimedia-acm-mm-2023.md

 ![ACM Multimedia Conference 2023](https://ucarecdn.com/768ac96d-37f0-4f5d-aa6d-063b6ab42be3/ "ACM Multimedia Conference 2023")

-At the ACM Multimedia 2023 Workshop n **Deep Multimodal Learning for Information Retrieva**l was instead presented the novel technique for Composed Image Retrieval, titled “Zero-Shot Composed Image Retrieval with Textual Inversion”, that allows to implement composed image retrieval techniques without the need to create expensive training datasets.
-This novel approach allows to use this technique also in domains were the creation of **datasets is expensive or not practical such as in Cultural Heritage**.
+At the ACM Multimedia 2023 Workshop n **Deep Multimodal Learning for Information Retrieva**l was instead presented the novel technique for Composed Image Retrieval, titled “Zero-Shot Composed Image Retrieval with Textual Inversion”, that allows to implement composed **image retrieval techniques without the need to create expensive training datasets.** This novel approach allows to use this technique also in domains were the creation of datasets is expensive or not practical such as in Cultural Heritage.

 Info: <https://www.acmmm2023.org/>